MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

 1. On the **Review + create** tab of the **New support request** blade, select **Create**.

    > **Note**: Quota increase requests within this range of vCPUs are typically completed within a few hours.
+However, you can complete this lab without waiting for it.

 ### Exercise 1: Deploy an Active Directory Domain Services (AD DS) domain